akalmykov/wp-content-copy-protection/readme.txt

 Tags:              protection, copyright, theft, no right click, content protection, image protection, image protect, photo, security, copy protection, protect blog, plagiarism
 Requires at least: 2.5
 Tested up to:      4.0
-Stable tag:        1.1.3.2
+Stable tag:        1.1.3.3
 License:           GPLv2 or Later
 License URI: 	   http://www.gnu.org/licenses/gpl-2.0.html

-The WP Content Copy Protection plugin uses aggressive techniques in protecting your valuable site content (text, source, images) from being stolen.
+The WP Content Copy Protection plugin uses aggressive techniques in protecting your valuable online content (text, source, images) from being stolen.

 == Description ==

-WP Content Copy Protection is a simple, yet aggressive plugin that uses multiple techniques in protecting your content from being stolen.
-Some of the most common copy methods (via mouse, keyboard and browser), such as right-click, image dragging, image saving, text selection, source code viewing and keyboard copy shortcuts, such as CTRL A, C, X, U, S, and P are disabled with this plugin.
+WP Content Copy Protection is a simple, yet aggressive plugin that uses multiple, aggressive techniques in protecting your content from being stolen.
+Some of the most common copy methods (via mouse, keyboard and browser), such as right-click, image dragging/saving, text selection/drag/drop, source code viewing and keyboard copy shortcuts, such as CTRL A, C, X, U, S, and P are disabled with this plugin (to name but a few).

-This is a plugin with teeth - an absolute must for any business owner, blogger and WordPress site owner who is serious about protecting his online text and image content!
+This is a plugin with teeth - an absolute must for any business owner, blogger and WordPress site owner who is serious about protecting his online content!
 Simple, effective, lightweight!
+It works!

 **Basic Features**